VncntDzn/vncntdzn/README.md

 # Hello World 🌎!
 I'm Vincent 👋

-As of 2021, my techstack: React, Vue.js, Firebase, MySQL, Node.js and Express.
+As of 2021, my techstack: React, Firebase.

  - I built several projects using Vue.js / React, Express.js and MySQL.
- - 💻 I'm currently building a personal project that would help traders.

 ## 📫 How to reach me: workvpdizon@gmail.com
 <!--